hsnguyen/assembly/docs/npgraph.md

 ```
 awk '/^S/{print ">"$2; print $3;}' assembly_graph.gfa | fold > assembly_graph.fasta
 ```
-Note that GFA file from SPAdes is preferred over FASTG since the former gives hint about the k-mer parameter and others, also it is becoming the standard for assembly graph that adapted by many other software.
+Note that GFA format from SPAdes is preferred over FASTG since the former gives hint about the k-mer parameter and others, also it is becoming the standard for assembly graph that adapted by many other software.
 And then you can generate SAM/BAM file with our recommended parameters:
 ```
 minimap2 -t16 -k15 -w5 -a assembly_graph.fasta nnp.fastq ...